SelimJB/shader-image-map-playground/readme.md

-Boilerplate project with a set of tools to quickly draft fragment shaders and produce assets for shaders
+Boilerplate project with a set of tools to quickly draft fragment shaders and produce assets for shaders.
+ It serves a dual purpose: first, to offer an accessible playground for developers - including those unfamiliar with shader programming - who can fork the project and start experimenting; and second, to support creative exploration of map shader creation, with tools and examples that include OpenCV-based image processing for generating custom visual inputs.

 # Shaders